 It is necessary to develop existing plantations and create new plantations for energy purposes.
-With this perspective, first it is necessary to develop, in a concerted manner, simple management plans that can specify the forestry works to be carried out pressure (transhumance, breeding, agriculture) on forest resources makes the wood energy resources less ge- sensitive.
+With this perspective, first it is necessary to develop, in a concerted manner, simple management plans that can specify the forestry works to be carried out Reduction of the anthropic pressure (transhumance, breeding, agriculture) on forest resources makes the wood energy resources less sensitive.